-14.7 Where an individual cannot provide one of the documents required in paragraph(s) 11.6-11.11 above, they will be directed to the relevant issuing authority to obtain one.
+14.7 Where an individual cannot provide one of the documents required in section(s) 8.7-8.9 above, they may be directed to the relevant issuing authority to obtain one.

-14.8 Once the required document has been obtained from the issuing authority, the individual will be able to return to the identity verification process.
+14.8 Once the required document has been obtained from the issuing authority, the individual may be able to return to the identity verification process.

 14.9 Individuals may also have the option to complete transactions through existing digital and/or non-digital service delivery channels with service agencies.